mzazon/awesome-cloud-projects/gcp/edge-to-cloud-video-analytics-media-cdn-vertex-ai/edge-to-cloud-video-analytics-media-cdn-vertex-ai.md

 ## Prerequisites

-1. Google Cloud Project with billing enabled and appropriate IAM permissions
+1. Google Cloud Project with billing enabled and appropriate IAM permissions for Media CDN, Vertex AI, Cloud Functions, and Cloud Storage
 2. Google Cloud CLI (gcloud) installed and configured or Cloud Shell access
 3. Basic knowledge of video processing concepts and AI/ML workflows
 4. Understanding of serverless functions and event-driven architectures